 No cost-sharing for COVID-19 testing

-Coverage for Telehealth, phone, or virtual visits with primary care and specialty doctors
+Coverage for telehealth, phone, or virtual visits with primary care and specialty providers

 The vaccine is available at no cost to all members

 COVID-19 Vaccines: What You Need to Know

 COVID-19 vaccines and boosters that are FDA approved, including for emergency use authorization (EUA), are available at no cost for all members, both during the public health emergency and after.

 Vaccines are an important tool to stop the spread of COVID-19.
 They are a safe and effective way to achieve this goal.
 We encourage everyone to get vaccinated.

 Visit myspot.nc.gov for the most up-to-date information about the COVID-19 vaccines.

 For more information, check out our COVID-19 vaccines page.

 Your Guide to Getting Tested

 We’re currently covering, with no cost-share to members, COVID-19 tests performed in labs or at-home when ordered by a provider, are consistent with current CDC guidance and have been cleared, approved or given emergency use authorization (EUA) by the FDA.